Top Spots for a Romantic Date in Minneapolis

 - Sencha Tea Bar: Not all late-night canoodling need happen over cocktails!
 This top-shelf tea bar’s Uptown location is open until 11pm on Fridays and Saturdays (and 10pm every other night), and the baristas are legendarily knowledgeable, so you can turn a casual night out into a lesson in great tea.
 Once you get the intel, you can find your own corner to cozy up and linger with your sweetie over bubble tea or a shared pot of tropical coconut oolong and cookies.

 - Day Block Brewing: If first dates call for beer and pizza in your world, Day Block is your destination.
 Situated on the site of some of Minneapolis’s early flour mills, you’ll enjoy what the kitchen does with flour in the modern era: a very special secret blend of fermentation techniques to make a house pizza dough unlike any other.
 Enjoy Wednesday’s Date Night special ($35 for a six-beer flight or bottle of wine, large salad to share, and any large pizza) shake things up with a brunch date and enjoy Sunday-only specials like the ‘Merica Pizza topped with breakfast sausage, bacon, and eggs or one fine example of a breakfast sandwich.

 - Broder’s Pasta Bar: A Minneapolis institution, Broder’s serves up housemade pastas, slow-stirred risottos, and a cozy patio with its own menu come Memorial Day through Labor Day.
-The house Date Night special is served up every Sunday through Thursday from 8-9:30pm for $45: you’ll share marinated olives, Caesar or seasonal salad, a half bottle of house red or white wine, and two pastas for a taste of Italy, Lady & the Tramp-style.
+The house Date Night special is served up every Monday through Thursday from 8-9pm for $40: you’ll share marinated olives, Caesar or seasonal salad, and two pastas for a taste of Italy, Lady & the Tramp-style.